-Creon transforms into a tyrant.
-He becomes what he imagines he should be.
-It is the enantiodromos , this moment and this place among the Greeks, which tells the true nature of a man when, at the crossroads, he must confront the choice of the road to follow.
-The enantiodromos is the fork where the one who becomes is born… Like an upstart taking possession of the thunderbolt of Zeus, Creon lacks the education and understanding of his power that can only be given to him by the 'authority.
-Creon thinks in terms of right when he should first think in terms of duty.
-Being oneself is never a habit, identity is a search and an affirmation, a enantiodromos , like a state of siege, who am I?
-Where am I going ?
-You have to constantly question yourself and explore the mystery of life, but caparisoned with what you know about yourself and with the world's self-agreement, that is to say that there are some certainties, there cannot be nothing, otherwise there is no Antigone...
+Creon is transformed into a tyrant.
+He becomes what he imagines he must be.
+This is the enantiodromos , that moment and place in Greek mythology, which reveals the true nature of a man when, at the crossroads, he must confront the choice of which path to follow.
+The enantiodromos is the fork where the one who becomes is born… Like an upstart seizing Zeus's thunderbolt, Creon lacks the education and understanding of his power that can only be bestowed upon him by authority.
+Creon thinks in terms of rights when he should first think in terms of duties.
+Being oneself is never a habit; identity is a quest and an affirmation, a enantiodromos , like a state of siege: Who am I?
+Where am I going?
+We must constantly question ourselves and explore the mystery of life, but armored by what we know about ourselves and our harmony with the world—that is to say, by having some certainties—there cannot be nothing, otherwise there is no Antigone…

 Subscribe to get the latest posts sent to your email.